-Antique Silverware Artisan with products featured at the Farmhouse Inn, St Bernard Hotel, Gifts Inn Boonsboro & the film: When a Stranger Calls.
+Antique Silverware Artisan, celebrating 39 years, with products featured at the Farmhouse Inn, Fullerton Ca. Gifts Inn Boonsboro Md, Route 81 Antiques Shippensburg Pa, and the 2006 movie: When a Stranger Calls.

 Antique Silverware Artisan